 1. Heart on telephone pole on South Union St 2.
 Flower on tree at Oakledge Park 3.
 "Friends like these" on the wall at Maglianero Cafe 4.
 View of lake and mountains from Champlain College library parking lot 5.
 Face on train across from A_Dog Skatepark 6.
 View of clouds from the intersection of North St and North Winooski St 7.
 Democracy sign in the Courthouse Plaza 8.
 Back of Barrio Bakery 9.
 Chittenden Superior Court 10.
 ECHO 11.
 Boathouse at waterfront 12.
 Sunset from waterfront baordwalk

 The following challenges are designed to help get you started with the Community Journalism Project -- and to inspire you.
 Each week, on the YWP site, and monthly in The Voice, we'll introduce more challenges to the list.
 To distinguish them from YWP's regular weekly challenges, we have given them a "CJP" designation for the Community Journalism Project.
-If you have ideas for journalism-related challenges, add them at CJP-Prompts.
-NOTE: Challenges will be marked by the week they are highlighted on the site, but you can respond to any of these challenges any time through the year!WEEK 1 - August 26
+The Challenges are ordered by the month they appear on the front page of the site, but you can respond to any of these challenges any time through the year!CHALLENGES: August

 WRITING ON THE ROOF is YWP's series of freewriting workshops in the rooftop conference room of the Karma Bird House (YWP's home base), 47 Maple Street, Burlington, VT.
 More info here